-Faced with these intellectual challenges, American bureaucrats are unsurprisingly incompetent, as I demonstrate in a long blog titled "The U.S. Government's Poor Record on Islamists."
-Islamists have fooled the White House, the departments of Defense, Justice, State, and Treasury, the Congress, many law enforcement agencies and a plethora of municipalities.
+Faced with these intellectual challenges, U.S. bureaucrats are unsurprisingly incompetent, as demonstrated in a long blog titled "The U.S. Government's Poor Record on Islamists."
+Islamists have fooled the White House, the departments of Defense, Justice, State, and Treasury, the Congress, many law enforcement agencies, and a plethora of municipalities.
 A few examples:

 - The Pentagon in 2001 invited Anwar al-Awlaki, the American Islamist it later executed with a drone-launched missile, to lunch.

-- In 2002, FBI spokesman Bill Carter described the American Muslim Council (AMC) as "the most mainstream Muslim group in the United States" – just two years before the bureau arrested the AMC's founder and head, Abdurahman Alamoudi, on terrorism-related charges.
-Alamoudi has now served about half his 23-year prison sentence.
+- In 2002, FBI spokesman Bill Carter described the American Muslim Council (AMC) as "the most mainstream Muslim group in the United States"—just two years before the bureau arrested the AMC's founder and head, Abdurahman Alamoudi, on terrorism-related charges.
+Alamoudi has now served about half of his 23-year prison sentence.

 - George W. Bush appointed stealth Islamist Khaled Abou El Fadl in 2003 to, of all things, the United States Commission on International Religious Freedom.

-- The White House included staff in 2015 from the Council on American-Islamic Relations (CAIR) in its consultations, despite CAIR's initial funding by a designated terrorist group, the frequent arrest or deportation of its employees on terrorism charges, a history of deception, and the goal of one of its leaders to make Islam the only accepted religion in America.
+- The White House included staff in 2015 from the Council on American-Islamic Relations (CAIR) in its consultations despite CAIR's initial funding by a designated terrorist group, the frequent arrest or deportation of its employees on terrorism charges, a history of deception, and the goal by one of its leaders to make Islam the only accepted religion in America.

-Fake-moderates have fooled even me, despite all the attention I devote to this topic.
+Fake-moderates have fooled even this author, despite all the attention devoted to this topic.
 In 2000, I praised a book by Tariq Ramadan; four years later, I argued for his exclusion from the United States.
 In 2003, I condemned a Republican operative named Kamal Nawash; two years later, I endorsed him.
-Did they evolve or did my understanding of them change?
+Did he evolve or did my understanding of them change?
 More than a decade later, I am still unsure.

 Uniform Screening Standards

 Returning to immigration, this state of confusion points to the need for learning much more about would-be visitors and immigrants.
-Fortunately, Trump's executive order, "Protecting the Nation from Foreign Terrorist Entry into the United States," signed on Jan.
-27, 2017, requires just this.
-It calls for "Uniform Screening Standards" with the goal of preventing individuals from entering the United States "on a fraudulent basis with the intent to cause harm, or who are at risk of causing harm subsequent to their admission."
+Fortunately, Trump's executive order, "Protecting the Nation from Foreign Terrorist Entry into the United States," signed on January 27, 2017, requires just this.
+It calls for "Uniform Screening Standards" with the goal of preventing individuals seeking to enter the United States "on a fraudulent basis with the intent to cause harm, or who are at risk of causing harm subsequent to their admission."
 The order requires that the uniform screening standard and procedure include such elements as (bolding is mine):

 Most everyone with strong views at some point vents them on social media.

-Assuming that lawful Islamists routinely hide their true views, an interview is needed before letting them enter the country.
+Assuming that lawful Islamists routinely hide their true views, an interview is needed to enter the country.
 Of course, it is voluntary, for no one is forced to apply for immigration, but it also must be very thorough.
 It should be:

 Recorded: With the explicit permission of the person being questioned ("You understand and accept that this interview is being recorded, right?"), the exchange should be visibly videotaped so the proceedings are unambiguously on the record.
-This makes available the interviewee's words, tone, speech patterns, facial expressions, and body language for further study.
-Form as well as substance matters: does the interviewee smile, fidget, blink, make eye contact, repeat, sweat, tremble, tire, need frequent toilet breaks, or otherwise express himself in non-verbal ways?
+This makes avail-able the interviewee's words, tone, speech patterns, facial expressions, and body language for further study.
+Form as well as substance matters: Does the interviewee smile, fidget, blink, make eye contact, repeat, sweat, tremble, tire, need frequent toilet breaks, or otherwise express himself.